The Academy for Human Rights

 Picture

-The Academy for Human Rights is proud to honor teachers in Western New York who exemplify Reed’s passion for humanity and service.
+Since the Reed Taylor Award's inception, the Academy for Human Rights has had the privilege of presenting it to educators who exemplify Reed's passion for humanity and service.

 2023: Lori Mancuso, West Seneca West Middle School